RamezCh/spring_security/README.md

 For legitimate users, this delay is negligible since login events are infrequent, and users are usually kept authenticated via session tokens after the initial login.
 Even in cases where a user does log in manually, a short delay of one or two seconds doesn’t negatively impact the user experience.

 This trade-off makes such algorithms ideal for securely storing passwords in modern systems.

+## PasswordEncoder in Spring Security

+The PasswordEncoder interface includes an encode method which accepts a CharSequence (the raw password) and returns its hashed representation as a String.

+Another important method is matches, which takes two parameters: rawPassword (as a CharSequence) and encodedPassword (as a String).
+It returns a boolean indicating whether the provided raw password, when encoded, matches the stored encoded password.
+This method is used during authentication to verify user credentials.

+The last method is upgradeEncoding that takes encodedPassword as String and checks if it should be encoded again for better security and if so, returns true else false.
+By default, a single time hashing along a salt value is enough.